 It is important you start your leash walking training early as anytime your pup pulls on the lead it will get harder to train them not to.

 Enjoy the videos and explanations of week 3.
-Please bring 2 of the same toys for next week for the DROP cue.

 LOOSE LEASH WALKING